 The scenery is as gorgeous as you can believe it to be:

 I then happened upon a band of wild monkeys looking to cause mischief…

-This is the actual site of the Ramayana Epic, which play we saw only a few weeks ago in Prambanan, Indonesia:
+This is the actual site of the Ramayana Epic, which again was a play we saw only a few weeks ago in Prambanan, Indonesia: